 An Emission Trading System sets a limit for carbon emissions while allowing the market to determine the resulting price of carbon.
 This carbon pricing option has advantages because it is more likely to guarantee a set level of reductions.
 An ETS requires the creation of a new commodity and market: emission allowances.
 These allowances (also called credits or permits) are bought and sold on an open market and are already being used in California and by several Northeast states participating in the Regional Greenhouse Gas Initiative (RGGI).

 Hybrid systems are often an effective way to ensure the desired emission reductions are met.
 Many counties, including Sweden, Finland, and Denmark, use a combination of both a carbon tax and an ETS program, especially those covered by the European Union's ETS.
-In addition to these two policies, it is also possible to add in carbon offset programs, which allow conservation measure that store carbon to be counted toward carbon reduction goals.
-The need for the carbon sequestration capabilities of our natural ecosystems is of critical importance when it comes to a holistic view of carbon reductions, and valuing these systems within an overall carbon pricing scheme can be an important component of carbon pricing policies when the carbon stored by nature is additional, measurable, and verifiable, and does not allow for industrial pollution “hot spots” elsewhere.
+In addition to these two policies, it is also possible to add in carbon offset programs, which allow conservation measures that store carbon to be counted toward carbon reduction goals.
+Our natural ecosystems have significant carbon sequestration potential, and valuing these systems within an overall carbon pricing scheme can be an important component of carbon pricing policies when the carbon stored by nature is additional, measurable, and verifiable, and does not allow for industrial pollution “hot spots” elsewhere.

 To learn more about carbon pricing, please take a look at our resources.

 A new storymap connects the dots between extreme weather and climate change and illustrates the harm these disasters inflict on communities and wildlife.Learn More